After spending some time exploring the beaches of Puerto Viejo we decided it was time to cross the border to Bocas del Toro, Panama.

 Wondering what to do in Bocas del Toro?
 You must not miss starfish beach, island tours, red frog beach (just to name a few).
 Read about all of the must do things in Bocas (and where to eat lobster at local prices) in our Bocas del Toro Travel Guide.

 In Costa Rica you really can’t miss the incredible cloud forest in Monteverde.
 We found a few interesting free hikes and can point you in the direction of what not to do when you’re hiking (hint – if the path is too slippery to walk down, running doesn’t make it better).
+Read our post if you need to know how to get from San Jose to Monteverde.
 Find lots of photos of that carnage and more unique travel tips in our Monteverde Travel Guide.

 La Fortuna is another must see destination in Costa Rica.
 From iconic volcanoes to canopy zip lining tours, dramatic waterfalls and secret (free) hot pools, we cover it all in our La Fortuna travel guide.